Tennessee Military and Veterans Benefits

 Tennessee STRONG Act, Approved Schools List

-Tennessee STRONG Act, Approved Tennessee Colleges of Applied Technology (TCAT) List
+Tennessee STRONG Act, Approved TCAT List

 Tennessee Veterans Can Register Early for Classes: Tennessee resident Veterans who are students at a Tennessee public institution of higher education are eligible to register for classes prior to the general student population.
-Early registration for Veterans uses the same procedures used by student athletes, disabled students and honor students.
+Early registration for Veterans uses the same procedures used by student athletes, disabled students, and honor students.

 Tennessee Helping Heroes Education Grant for Veterans: The Helping Heroes Grant offers a $1,000 grant per semester to eligible Veterans who enroll in 12 or more semester hours, and a $500 grant per semester for 6 to 11 semester hours.
 Veterans enrolled in less than six semester hours are not eligible for a grant.
 All grants are paid at the end of a semester.